Create a Samba network share

 Create the Samba share

-Then add the following items to the file.
+Lets add the following to the bottom of the configuration file.

 Make sure you restart Samaba after making these changes.

 The user dave has read/write/execute permission on the directory myshare so will have full access.
-As you can see _guestok is set to n, so any user without valid permissions will not be able to access the share.
+As you can see guest ok is set to no, so any user without valid permissions will not be able to access the share.

 Guest share